Displaced: 2026 Eric Hoffer Award winner

 I didn’t want this book sitting on a dusty hard drive somewhere for the rest of my life.
 Not when the people and places in my life at that time meant so much to me.

-It was a period of my young adulthood that I had packed away so many years ago—now coming back to life.
+It was a period of my young adulthood that I had packed away many years ago—now coming back to life.

 The funniest feedback has been from people who know me now, but didn’t know me then.
 More than one person has said, “I know how the story ends, but I’m so invested in this relationship!”